 The novel and the movie actually focus on the limitations of the spy satellites, noting that the terrorists know when they will fly overhead and thus they hide any suspicious activity.
 They are only able to get those ambiguous satellite photos by re-routing the satellites to fly over at a new time.

 And the raid on the terrorist camp is deliberately timed to take place when a satellite is overhead, so that the guys back at the CIA can watch it, in real time.

 The satellites are able to tell when a previously dormant camp has taken on quite a few new (secret) occupants, despite their taking care not to be out when the satellites are overhead.
-Deserts get rather cold at night (no humidity and no foliage means nothing to keep the heat on the ground), so the satellites can easily tell when heaters are being used in more tents than usual.
+Deserts get rather cold at nightnote no humidity and no foliage means nothing to keep the heat on the ground, and sand doesn't retain heat all that well in the absence of the sun, so the satellites can easily tell when heaters are being used in more tents than usual.

 The Starscream: During his stint as the PIRA's counter-intelligence chief, O'Donnell actively purged members whose political views differed from his own.
 When he ended up being found out, he founded the ULA in an attempt to kill the PIRA's leadership and take their place.

 Western Terrorists: The IRA and ULA notwithstanding, there's also Alex Dobbens and his group of revolutionaries on US soil.